Schoeffler-Lab/SWiCAM_v1.1/README.md

     python3 run.py aligns/ DE 9 50

 5) The program will output raw and collated data to folders called

-    results/window_frequencies
       results/plots

+      results/processed_data

-   Within this folder, there will be csv files containing raw window frequencies for every sequence in the alignment
+   Within this folder, there will be csv files containing raw window frequencies for every sequence in the alignment.
+   There will also be a folder containing interactive plots of the average frequencies and the delta average frequencies.
+   If you would like to make a publication-quality plot of the delta average frequencies, please see our SWiLoDD Delta Plot Visualizer script on GitHub.